Getting involved in the Bonner Scholars Program is easy. Yet, you may have questions as to how one can serve while being a full-time student.

 - service on behalf of a private, for-profit company or organization;

 - service on behalf of a political organization or campaign (voter registration drives are allowed); and

 The Bonner Scholars Program maintains a database of opportunities in more than 100 local human and social services agencies, schools, religiously affiliated service organizations, grassroots community initiatives, and municipal government entities.

 What if I have federal work study?
 Can I manage Bonner hours and FWS?

 Yes!
 The two programs are not mutually exclusive.
 Many Bonner service sites are also approved federal work-study sites, so it is possible to do service at one site and collect funds from both sources.

 Yes!
 International students are eligible to be Bonner Scholars.
 There are consistently multiple international students in every cohort.

 Does financial support carry over during study away?

 Bonner Scholars studying away are able to maintain financial support if they engage in service during their time away.
-Many study away programs integrate internships, and internships with non-profit or government agencies can be used to satisfy the Bonner Scholars service requirement.
+Many study away programs integrate internships, and internships with nonprofit or government agencies can be used to satisfy the Bonner Scholars service requirement.
 Some students also pursue service opportunities independently.
-Most recently, Bonner Scholars have studied away in Brazil, England, and South Africa and through the Border Studies Program
+Most recently, Bonner Scholars have studied in Brazil, England, South Africa, and through the Border Studies Program.